Skip to content

 Lower risk

-The contact may be manipulative, but your money, identity, and account are usually not exposed just because a message arrived.
+The contact may be annoying or manipulative, but your account, money, and identity are usually not exposed just because the message arrived.

-Do not click, send a code, pay a fee, or move to another app.
+Do not click the link, send a code, pay a fee, or move to another app.
 Save a screenshot if the message is threatening, targeted, or impersonating someone, then report and block inside Instagram.

 • If it came from a friend, verify through another channel before trusting it.